Reconstruction Of The Gulf Oasis From The Late Pleistocene To Early Neolithic Time Periods

 Figure 25: Gulf Oasis with the ocean at a depth of -64 meters 40 days later.(Dold.
 2016, Lambeck.
 1996; Fairbanks, R.G.
 1989)

 In conclusion, by combining the separate research of many eminent scientists, historians, archaeologists, and the first highly detailed reconstruction of the sea floor of the Strait of Hormuz, we can see that there was an oasis that was significant enough to have housed the first humans that migrated out of Africa.
 An oasis that would have been able to have supported the beginning of agriculture and the birthplace of human civilization.
 However, with recent scientific evidence, it reveals that two very significant flooding events occurred in this oasis approximately 11,400 years ago, ending any human occupation that may have occurred within one person’s lifetime.
 The first was the rising of the ocean into this antediluvian plain.
 According to Lambeck's and Fairbank's research, approximately 11,600 - 11,400 BCE the ocean had risen high enough as to flood and kill the greatest freshwater system this part of the world had ever known, resulting in the loss of 1000’s of ecosystems, and a way of life our ancestors had developed for over 50,000 years.
 The second significant flooding event that has been shown to have possibly occurred during this time frame came from the first of several cataclysmic storms that travelled from the south.
-Within a very brief period of time, 40 days or less, the Indian Monsoon would have caused the water level in this area of the world to rise at least another 10-15 meters.
+Within a very brief period of time, 40 days or less, the Indian Monsoon would have been pulled north and would have caused the water level in this area of the world to rise at least another 10-15 meters.
 A storm that would have caused a race of people to become displaced from this land forever.

 It is impossible to say with any certainty that these events are reflected in the mythology that originates from this area, but “What If” the stories we have from our ancient past are in fact from those people who experienced a dramatically changing world.